CODE SECURITY

 Black Duck (by Synopsys)

-What makes it different is how it scans: it doesn’t just rely on declared dependencies.
+Black Duck is a heavyweight, built for enterprises with complex legacy systems, tons of dependencies, and strict audit needs.
+What makes it different is how it scans: it doesn't just rely on declared dependencies.
 It also does snippet scanning, binary analysis, and can even inspect containers or firmware.
-If you’ve got code coming from everywhere, this tool doesn’t miss much.

 Pros: